-If you’ve worked with a digital marketing agency or a web developer, or if you’ve tried your hand at online marketing, you’ve probably run into all or most of the terms above.
+If you’ve worked with a digital marketing agency or a web developer, or if you’ve tried your hand at online marketing, you’ve probably run into all or most of the terms: cookies, code snippets, Facebook Pixel, or meta tags.
 Each describes the different ways in which data is sent, stored, and used by businesses and individuals on the internet.
 These terms are sometimes used interchangeably, but not always correctly.
 Let’s explore what they mean below.

 What are Cookies?

 Cookies, (formally called “web cookies,” “browser cookies,” or “HTTP Cookies,”) are little pieces of data stored in your web browser.
 These pieces of data are sent from a website to your browser, and your browser then sends them back without altering them.
 Imagine it as an ongoing game of catch: a website and web browser throwing a piece of data back and forth.

 Cookies can be very beneficial.
 When a website remembers your username or keeps your shopping cart set for later, that’s due to an authentication cookie.
 Other types of cookies can be more invasive; a tracking cookie can store years of users’ session data on a web browser.
 This immensely helps companies market products and services as they can use the data to create a better user experience.
 However, users may be uncomfortable surrendering these large quantities of data.

 If you’d like to remove tracking cookie data from your browser, go into your browser options and click to clear all cookies.
 A quick Google search will tell you how to do it based on your browser of choice.